ochairo/dotfiles/README.md

 1. Open or re-open iTerm2.
 1. Open preferences
    1. Change the font to `MesloLGS NF`.
-   1. Select catppuccin colorscheme from `~/.config/iterm2/catppuccin/colors`.
+   1. Select colorscheme from `~/.config/iterm2/catppuccin/colors`.

 ### Tmux